Innovation and Competitiveness Policies (ICP)

 - Launch of the Sub-regional Innovation Policy Outlook 2020: Eastern Europe and South Caucasus (IPO)

-Palais des Nations, Room XVIII Geneva Switzerland
+Palais des Nations, Room XXVI Geneva Switzerland